Marketing Strategy

 • Monthly Sales Growth: This KPI calculates the percentage change in sales income between consecutive months and serves as a crucial metric for measuring the overall growth trajectory of your business.
 Tracking this metric allows you to identify trends over time, assess the effectiveness of your sales strategies, and make informed decisions to drive revenue growth.

-• Conversion Rate: The conversion rate is the proportion of leads successfully converting into paying customers.
+• Conversion Rate: The conversion rate is the proportion of leads that successfully convert into paying customers.
 By monitoring this KPI, you can evaluate the success (or potential shortcomings) of your marketing and sales efforts.
 A high conversion rate indicates that your strategies resonate with your target audience, while a low conversion rate may signal the need for adjustments in your approach.

 • Client Acquisition Cost (CAC): The CAC metric measures the average amount of money it takes to acquire a new client, factoring in all related marketing and sales costs.
 Understanding your CAC is essential for assessing the efficiency of your customer acquisition strategies and optimizing your marketing budget.
 This metric is closely tied to Customer Lifetime Value (CLV) and can help you determine the long-term profitability of acquiring new customers.